-For lawyers and non-lawyers, alike, intellectual property (or “IP”) represents an extremely important sect of law due to its ability to protect “creations of the mind,” such as inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
-Despite the enormous importance of IP – which is protected in law by, for example, patents, copyright and trademarks, which enable people to control and/or gain a financial benefit from what they invent or create – it is commonly misunderstood by creators, journalists and other laypeople.
+For lawyers and non-lawyers, alike, intellectual property (or “IP”) represents an extremely important sect of law due to its ability to protect “creations of the mind,” such as novel inventions; literary and artistic works; designs; and symbols, names and images used in commerce.
+Despite the enormous importance of IP – which includes patents, copyright and trademarks, and enables people to control and/or gain a financial benefit from what they invent or create – it is commonly misunderstood by creators, journalists and other laypeople, alike.

 The most common forms of IP are as follows …

 COPYRIGHT: Copyright protection extends to “original works of authorship fixed in any tangible medium of expression” from which they can be perceived, reproduced, or otherwise communicated, either directly or with the aid of a machine or device.
 This means that everything from original poetry, movies, CD-ROMs, video games, videos, plays, paintings, sheet music, recorded music performances, novels, software code, sculptures, photographs, choreography and architectural designs are afforded protection.